cksystemsteaching/selfie/manuscript/encoding.md

 [Radix](https://en.wikipedia.org/wiki/Radix "Radix")
 : The number of unique digits, including zero, used to represent numbers in a positional numeral system.

+Most importantly, no matter the base, as long as we use the same base for the operands of arithmetic operations any method for doing so works.
+For example, manually adding two binary numbers works just like adding two decimal numbers.

 While `1010101` is a binary number with base 2, the decimal number `85` is obviously encoded with base 10 in the *hindu-arabic* numeral system.

 [Hindu-Arabic Numeral System](https://en.wikipedia.org/wiki/Hindu%E2%80%93Arabic_numeral_system "Hindu-Arabic Numeral System")